Course Outline

 Communicating in Organizations for Government

-• Network communication strategies within government organizations
+• Network communication within governmental organizations

-Effective Conversations in a Government Setting
+Effective Conversations for Government

 Steps to Build Teams and Their Impact on Cooperation for Government